bUnit-dev/bUnit/docs/docs/basics-of-blazor-component-testing.md

 For _C# based tests_ and _Razor based tests_, we have the following concepts to help us render our components and markup fragments:

 - `ITestContext` for rendering using the RenderComponent method.
 The test context also allows you to configure services that should be available during rendering of components.
-- `IRazorTestContext` extends `ITestContext` with methods for getting the declared components under test and any (markup) fragments in Razor based tests.

 And the following concepts to help us access the rendered markup and component: